ctu-mrs/ctu-mrs.github.io/docs/introduction/uav_ros_interface.md

 ## ControlManager

-The [ControlManager](https://github.com/ctu-mrs/mrs_uav_managers#ControlManager) takes care of running the [trackers](https://github.com/ctu-mrs/mrs_uav_trackers#mrs-uav-trackers-) and [controllers](https://github.com/ctu-mrs/mrs_uav_controllers#mrs-uav-controllers-) and maintains one of each as an **active**.
+The [ControlManager](https://github.com/ctu-mrs/mrs_uav_managers#ControlManager) takes care of executing the [trackers](https://github.com/ctu-mrs/mrs_uav_trackers#mrs-uav-trackers-) and [controllers](https://github.com/ctu-mrs/mrs_uav_controllers#mrs-uav-controllers-) and it maintains one of each as an *active*.
 The controllers handle a feedback loop for stabilization and control of the UAV.
 The trackers are the reference generators for the controllers.
-The high-level navigation does not interact with them directly, most of the interface is hidden behind the ControlManager.
+High-level navigation (or a user) does not interact with the controllers/trackers directly.
+The *managers* provide most of the interface*.

+### The flow of information

-The ControManager is subscribed to a source of [odometry](https://github.com/ctu-mrs/mrs_uav_odometry#mrs-uav-odometry-), and it hands it to the trackers and controllers.
+The ControManager is subscribed to a source of [UAV odometry](https://github.com/ctu-mrs/mrs_uav_odometry#mrs-uav-odometry-), and it hands it to the trackers and controllers.
-With each update of the state estimate, the currently active tracker produces a new reference, and the currently active controller produces a new control command.
+With each update of the state estimate, the currently active tracker produces a new reference, and the currently active controller generates a new control command.
-The controllers and trackers can be switched in mid-flight.
+The controllers and trackers can be switched in mid-flight to accommodate for mission different scenarios.
 Users supply the desired references to the ControlManager, which forwards them to the currently active tracker and controller.

 ### Selected services for human-to-machine interaction:

-Press `[TAB]` after typing in the desired service to see the corresponding arguments.
+Press `<tab>` after typing in the desired service to auto-complete the default arguments.

 Use those services to interact with the done from the terminal: